martijnvogten/pojoquery/README.md

 ### Customization through annotations

 Because the generated SQL is completely predictable it is easy to extend.
 You can add clauses using the methods `.addJoin()`, `addGroupBy()`, etc. or you can define them beforehand on the POJO itself using annotations.
 Let's say we want to improve on `ArticleListView` by adding two fields: the number of comments and the date of the last comment.
-We can add custom query clauses using annotations.

 ```java
 @Join("LEFT JOIN comment ON comment.article_id=article.id")